Sportaholic-21/MeU_Week1/README.md

         Create new folder, open cmd, go to dir of new folder Enter : git clone https://github.com/Sportaholic-21/MeU_Week1

+Step 2 : Download Xampp to work with MySQL

+          Start MySQL in Xampp
+          Once MySQL is successfully started, open your browser and access http://localhost:80/phpmyadmin/ Copy the sql contents found in database folder into the "SQL" tab in PhpMyAdmin and press Go

-Step 2 : Open project in IDE like Visual Studio, Intellij, ...
+Step 3 : Open project in IDE like Visual Studio, Intellij, ...

           Open terminal, to init nodes and dependecies, enter: npm install